+8 After the admission of pupils with EHC plans, the academy will consider applications for the remaining places against the criteria set out below.

+The criteria will be applied in the order in which they are set out.
+If applying any criterion would result in the year group being oversubscribed, the subsequent criteria will be applied, in order, to decide which applicants will be admitted.

-- 8 Where the number of applications for admission is greater than the published admission number, the Trust will consider applications against the criteria set out below. - 9 After the admission of pupils with EHC plans or statements, the criteria below will be applied for the remaining places, in the order in which they are set out: - a. looked after children, sometimes referred to as children in public care, or previously looked after children (please note the revised definition in paragraph 22 below) - b. children who live in the catchment area
+- a. looked after children, or previously looked after children (please note the revised definition in paragraph 22 below) - b. children who live in the catchment area c. siblings of pupils who are on the roll of the academy at the time of application